Last updated on November 16th, 2020 at 02:26 pm

 The guide Daniel continued, “We are extremely privileged to have so many wild dogs visit the conservancy recently.
 Sadly, these remarkable animals are endangered, with fewer than 700 packs worldwide and 70 of those in Kenya”, I asked him a question, “Aren’t they social and how do they hunt?”

-The Laikipia and Samburu county wild dog populations in Kenya are the largest known within the country but this may be because they are the best studied.
+The Laikipia and Samburu county wild dog populations in Kenya are the most populated and known within the country.
 Laikipia is estimated to be home to approximately 17 packs.

 The Lion, Ol Jogi Wildlife Conservancy.

 Now we were focused on this male lion with the black mane.
 Weighing up to 150 – 225Kgs from the look and a shoulder height of around 1.2 meters.

 Just a little knowledge about lions, when it comes to claws, lions have four on their back feet, but five on the front where the dewclaw is found.

 The dewclaw does not show in their spoor (footprint) and acts like a thumb that is used to hold down prey.

 As of today (2020) this lion is 12years old.
 Lifespan: In the wild, the lifespan of lions is approximately 15 years, however in captivity, it can be as long as 30 years.

 Talking birds are birds that can mimic the speech of humans.
 There is debate within the scientific community over whether some talking parrots also have some cognitive understanding of the language.

 In Ol Jogi Conservancy wildlife we have a white Mimic Parrot known as Pauline.
 She’s adorable just like her name.